Violinist. Writer. Cat Person.

 The thing is though, everything in life is a trade off.

 The path of a child prodigy is one of an accelerated entry into adulthood, without the luxuries of time and experimentation.
 So, even though I gained a career and travel and entry into a rarified world of music making that few have had access to, I also shed early all the trappings of girlhood; hobbies and interests, friends and curiosities, goofing off and going to prom.

 “Is It Recess Yet?”

 Would things have been different had I been allowed to take recess; to eat lunch with my friends; to take time off and travel the world; to live in the college dorms; to experiment with hobbies that interested me but I was never able to pursue?

 So now, here I am, intent on exploring the things that interest me for no other reason that that I think they’re fun or cool or pleasurable.
 Not because I’m good at them or because people like me better because I can do them.

 It’s a weird feeling to do things just because I feel like doing them.

 Though this adventure of blending two creative practices hasn’t been easy, I’m learning a lot about myself and how to be creatively courageous, even when I’m unsure about the outcome.
-My hope is that this blog will serve as a window into my experiments and perhaps move you to seek out your own forays into creativity that could help to enhance and inspire your work.
+My hope is that this blog will serve as a window into my experiments and perhaps move you to seek out your own forays into creativity that could help enhance and inspire your work.